eathren/AI_advisor/README.md

 Project entry point is demo.py for limited use, and calculate_stocks_daily.py for full use.

-### Goals:

-Take stock market and crypto data, and parse it into the most and least promising.

 ### Algorithms:

-Use NumPy and Pandas to quickly solve bulk data sets and calculate out things like MACD, StochRSI, and hopefully things like neural-net like datasets for recommendations.
+Use NumPy and Pandas to quickly solve bulk data sets and calculate the indicators.

+A neural net is used for next day adjusted closing prediction.

 The indicators that are used are RSI, Stoch RSI, EMA and SMA of varying time frames (7d, 14d, and 21d).